 !python train.py --img 640 --batch 16 --epochs 3 --data coco128.yaml --weights yolov5s.pt --nosave --cache

-Okay, so now the model is trained.
+FInally, we managed to train yolov5 model.
 Normally, we would examine the performance of the model on the test dataset before deploying it on production, but it’s a matter for another tutorial.
-Here, we will check what the algorithm can tell us about the picture from the “Introduction” section.
+Here, we will check what the algorithm can tell us about the picture from the Introduction section.

 We will use the

 detect.py script provided by the authors.
 It will not only detect objects on the image but also add bounding boxes with the names of the object and the probability of them being correct.

 !python detect.py --weights yolov5s.pt --img 640 --conf 0.25 --source ../undentified.jpg

 It turns out that the godly creature in the middle is a cat!

 The model gives it 79% confidence.
 Given the fact that we trained the model for only 3 epochs, it seems like a good result.
 The model also identified chairs and bowls on the cupboard.
 Although, the latter ones are not visible well.
 It’s probably a matter of tweaking the resolution of the picture.